 - Cashback – Although it’s not nice, losing is an inevitable part of the game.
 Cashback offers, which you usually have to ‘Opt-in’ to, can at least limit the damage and give you some of your losses back.

 - Loyalty Bonus – Some bookmakers like to reward their loyal customers by giving out loyalty bonuses after certain criteria are met.
-In my experience, Ladbrokes are one of the best for giving out these type of bonuses.
+In my experience, our casinos are one of the best for giving out these type of bonuses.

 - Referral Bonus – If you have friends or family who also like to bet, you can refer them to your favourite bookmakers and get rewarded for introducing them.